src-d/blog/content/upcoming/id2vec.md

 estado'
 ```

-Conslusion: identifiers in a language different from English tend to appear near each other.
+Conclusion: identifiers in a language different from English tend to appear near each other.

 #### Misprints